novakgeoenergie/GHEToolManual/docs/sources/FAQ's/influence_viscosity.rst

 The borehole equivalant thermal resistance is a rather important parameter in the design of borefields, and it is significantly influenced by the Reynolds number.
 But what is this number exactly.

-    The Reynolds number is a non-dimensional number, which tells you something about the fluid regime inside the borefield.
+    The Reynolds number is a non-dimensional number, i.e. a number without a unit, which tells you something about the fluid regime inside the borefield.
     A turbulent regime, is good for heat transfer giving a lower thermal resistance, but causing higher pressure drops.
     Laminar regime, is not as good for heat transfer giving a higher thermal resistance, but it has lower pressure drops and hence pumping costs.
     The transition between a laminar and a turbulent flow, is not very clear and within GHEtool it is assumed to be laminar below Re<2300 and turbulent for Re>4000.